Chart Color Schemes

 Homebush has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 44 projects that are likely to impact the area.
-Notable projects include the Parramatta Road Urban Amenity Improvement Program, Bridge Road Residences, 136 Parramatta Road Mixed-Use Hotel, and Sydney Metro West - Sydney Olympic Park Station and Precinct.
-The following list details those projects most relevant to the area.
+"Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 44 projects potentially impacting the area.
+Notable ones are Parramatta Road Urban Amenity Improvement Program, Bridge Road Residences, 136 Parramatta Road Mixed-Use Hotel, and Sydney Metro West - Sydney Olympic Park Station and Precinct.
+The following list details those most likely relevant.".

 Professional plan users can use the search below to filter and access additional projects.